Variscite Point from Palazuelos · 22x6 mm media thumbnails

 Finish Mirror polish

-Hardness 3.5–5 Mohs — we recommend a closed bezel setting to protect the edges of the point
+Hardness 3.5–5 Mohs — we recommend a closed bezel setting to protect the point's edges

 Origin Palazuelos de las Cuevas, Zamora, Spain